Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

-\begin{prop} If $\bK$ is compatible with orthogonal sums (Definition \ref{wefiqrjhfoifewqdqwedqwedqewd}), then the morphism is an equivalence. \end{prop} \begin{proof} The proof is very similar to the proof of Proposition \ref{4oijotrherhrthrhe}.
-But the difference is that here $G$ is infinite while there $H$ was finite.
+is an equivalence. \end{prop} \begin{proof} The proof is very similar to the proof of Proposition \ref{4oijotrherhrthrhe}.
+But the difference is that here $G$ is infinite while {in Proposition \ref{4oijotrherhrthrhe}} $H$ was finite.
 By definition the morphism in question is